 The Mid-Hudson Region can enter phase two of reopening.

-The Capital Region can enter phase two of reopening.
+The Capital Region can enter phase two of reopening, which includes outdoor dining and hair salons.
 Summer camps (not including sleep-away camps, about which a decision will be made at a later date) can open statewide beginning June 29.

 Low-risk, outdoor recreational activities and businesses can open in phase one.